mgieles/dflab/README.rst

 .. .. image:: https://pypip.in/d/dflab/badge.png
 ..         :target: https://pypi.python.org/pypi/dflab

+THIS PACKAGE IS NOT MAINTAINED ANYMORE, THE UP TO DATE LIMEPY CODE CAN BE FOUND IN

+HTTPS://GITHUB.COM/MGIELES/LIMEPY

 Python environment for solving distribution function (DF) based models.
 Currently contains 1 class for solving lowered isothermal